hrfee/jfa-go/README.md

 ---
 jfa-go is a user management app for [Jellyfin](https://github.com/jellyfin/jellyfin) (and now [Emby](https://emby.media/)) that provides invite-based account creation as well as other features that make one's instance much easier to manage.

-I chose to rewrite the python [jellyfin-accounts](https://github.com/hrfee/jellyfin-accounts) in Go mainly as a learning experience, but also to slightly improve speeds and efficiency.

 #### Features
 * 🧑 Invite based account creation: Sends invites to your friends or family, and let them choose their own username and password without relying on you.
     * Send invites via a link and/or email